Vattaram: Production

-The film was initially titled Veerasagasam, with Vijay entitled to play the lead role.
 Saran had initially cast Vasundhara Kashyap in the lead role and rechristened her with the stage name of Adhisaya, before his team convinced him to cast someone else.
+He also initially cast Kamna who left the film due to date issues while also considered Anushka Shetty, Amogha, Reema Sen and Deepika Padukone but finally zeroed in debutant Kirat as the lead actress after seeing her in an advertisement.

 Music

 The soundtrack was composed by Bharadwaj with lyrics by Vairamuthu.